Complete bounded embedded complex curves in C^2: Approximation by embedded complex curves

 \subsection{Tangent nets}

-The aim of this section is to introduce the notion of {\em tangent net} (Def.\ \ref{def:net}) and show an existence result of tangent nets with useful properties for our purposes (see Lemma \ref{lem:net}).
+The aim of this section is to introduce the notion of {\em tangent net} (Def.\ \ref{def:net}) and prove an existence result of tangent nets with useful properties for our purposes (see Lemma \ref{lem:net}).